Three clients. Three conditions. All different. All connected.

 What are the detox challenges linked to gut health?

 When the gut loses its superpower, the liver has its work cut out.
 Especially in cities like Hong Kong, our livers are already working in overdrive to eliminate everyday toxins (polluted skies, pesticide-laden food, household cleaning products, skin products and more).
 Leaky gut and dysbiosis cause a further overload of toxins in the liver, which can slow down its functioning.
-Our detoxifying systems are further challenged, which can result in liver disease, hormonal imbalances, cognitive issues, cancer, and more.
+Our detoxifying systems are further challenged, which can result in liver problems, hormonal imbalances, cognitive issues and more.

 Do off-the-shelf detoxes and juice fasts help to improve gut health?